Nicus-D-Garcia/SIG-TIC/README.md

 Note: The script only works with the SAGA plugin and library installed in QGIS; it is recommended to ensure this requirement is met.

-Download webmap to see or clink this link to see ==> https://nicus-d-garcia.github.io/SIG-TIC/
+To see the Webmap, donwload "Webmap" folder or click this link ==> https://nicus-d-garcia.github.io/SIG-TIC/